 Measure Number of community volunteers recruited by CNCS-supported organizations G3-3.1 or national service participants Definition of Community volunteers: Citizens or residents in the community who are Key Terms recruited and/or managed by the CNCS-supported organization or assigned national service participant(s) to offer time, knowledge, skills, and expertise for free to support the CNCS-supported program or organization.
 Community volunteers differ from national service participants in that they are under no formal obligation to provide a specified amount of assistance (e.g., as measured by service hours), and said volunteers are not enrolled in a national service program.
 Also referred to as "leveraged volunteers."
-Recruited: Enlisted or enrolled as a direct result of an intentional effort to do SO.
-How to Only count community volunteers that were specifically recruited by the CNCS- Calculate supported organization or the national service participant engaged in the Measure/ Collect Data capacity building activity for the intended purpose of supporting or enhancing Conect Data the program delivery model may be counted.
-At the outset of the activity, the applicant/grantee should indicate a minimum number of days or hours, or other units of service, that must be performed by the individual in order for him or her to be counted as a recruited volunteer.
-The organization must use some form of volunteer management system, having processes or capabilities that allow them to track information about individual volunteers such as but not limited to: the volunteer's name, relevant demographic information including location of residence, method of recruitment, participation in orientation and/or training activities, planned and actual role, assignment(s) or activities, start and end dates of service, and hours served related to the program that the capacity building activities were intended to support or enhance.
-The total number of volunteers recruited (G3-3.1) and managed (G3-3.2) should be an unduplicated count of community volunteers engaged by the CNCS-supported organization or the national service participant during the program year.
-Applicants/grantees should control for double counting or select the measure that best fits your program model.
+Recruited: Enlisted or enrolled as a direct result of an intentional effort to do II a z z 4 a SO.
+How to Calculate Only count community volunteers that were specifically recruited by the CNCS-supported organization or the national service participant engaged in the Measure/ capacity building activity for the intended purpose of supporting or enhancing Collect Data the program delivery model may be counted.
+At the outset of the activity, the applicant/grantee should indicate a minimum number of days or hours, or other units of service, that must be performed by the individual in order for him or her to be counted as a recruited volunteer. or or ordinated the distribution of contractions The organization must use some form of volunteer management system, having processes or capabilities that allow them to track information about individual volunteers such as but not limited to: the volunteer's name, relevant demographic information including location of residence, method of recruitment, participation in orientation and/or training activities, planned and actual role, assignment(s) or activities, start and end dates of service, and hours served related to the program that the capacity building activities were intended to support or enhance.
+The total number of valunteers recognited (C2, 2, 1) and managed (C2, 2, 2) about The total number of volunteers recruited (G3-3.1) and managed (G3-3.2) should be an unduplicated count of community volunteers engaged by the CNCS- supported organization or the national service participant during the program year.
+Applicants/grantees should control for double counting or select the measure that best fits your program model. incustre that best into your program model.
 Report a separate count of community volunteers recruited for each of the six Focus Areas.
+L